“Worshipper of the Sun”

 Enlightenment opens up communication with what Hindus call (interestingly, given Akhenaten’s use of the term Aten) the Atman, which Jesus called the Prince of peace, the Pearl of great price, the treasure buried in the field (of the body), the mustard seed, and the leaven that leavened the whole loaf.

 Having seen the Light of the Christ or Atman, we put aside all desires for anything else than to fully experience it and find that meditating on it (or pursuing some other spiritual practice) makes that discrete point of brilliant light (the Child) turn into a light that suffuses all creation (the Mother) and thence to a light that utterly transcends creation (the Father).
-We have found the treasure buried in the field.
-We have sold all that we owned and have bought field and treasure.
+We’ve found the treasure buried in the field.
+We’ve sold all that we owned and have bought field and treasure.

 Does any enlightened master, apart from Jesus, support this conjecture that knowing the Christ or inner sun leads to knowledge of the Father or transcendent sun?
-Here is medieval mystic Jan Ruusbroec on the subject:
+Here’s medieval mystic Jan Ruusbroec on the subject:

 Zoroaster called the inner sun “Fire the Son of God.”
 (17) Look at the misunderstanding which surrounds him.
 A scholar as wise as Sir Leonard Wooley can say, misunderstanding Zoroaster’s description as many Egyptians probably did Akhenaten’s, that Zoroaster worshipped “embodied fire.”
-(18) “Fire the Son of God” is not different from the inner sun that Akhenaten may have seen.
+(18) “Fire the Son of God” is not embodied fire and it’s no different from the inner sun that Akhenaten may have seen.

 I have said that all enlightened sages know the same thing.
 Let me end with a quote from Sri Yukteswar Giri, on the unity of religions.